WICG/bundle-preloading/faq.md

 **A**: Not in this proposal.
 Such a limitation would make the most sense if it were document-wide, but this proposal is about loading a resource bundle *within* a document (so, the HTML had to come from somewhere else, for one).
 A separate proposal could create a kind of iframe which is limited to be loading contents out of a particular bundle, perhaps with the bundle loading mechanism based on this document.
 It will be important to evaluate the privacy implications of such a proposal.

-#### Q: Is one level of chunking enough?
-Should chunking be part of a more complex DAG?

-**A**: Sometimes, several different entry-points require a common set of resources repeatedly, even if these break down into multiple cache units.
-In the current proposal, the same string of chunk IDs needs to be repeated for each entry-point to handle this case.
-It would be possible to extend the manifest language to give these sets an explicit representation.
-It's not clear if such sets would have any advantages over compression, and it would add complexity, so this version of the proposal omits that, for simplicitly.
-A [previous draft](https://gist.github.com/littledan/18a1bd6e14e4f0ddb305a2a051ced01e#file-dynamic-chunk-loading-md) was based around such sets.

-#### Q: To avoid letting the list of chunks get too long, could the client send the server the list of chunks it already has, instead of what it's missing?

-**A**: This is an advanced technique that could work in the context of a "chunk DAG" that is expressed in the manifest: if a particular parent chunk ID is requested, and most children chunk IDs are missing, but just a few are present, then the client could send the server a header that indicates this state, and the server could respond with the appropriate set of chunks.
-This more advanced capability is omitted from this document for simplicity; it might be better to include in a v2 proposal.

-#### Q: What happens if the server sends the client more chunks than it asked for?
+#### Q: What happens if the server sends the client more ETags or chunks than it asked for?

 **A**: Servers are permitted to do this, and all of the subresources will end up loading, though more slowly.
-For example, a server could simply always reply with all of the chunks.
-Intelligent middleware could be responsible for filtering just the requested chunks, making it easier to deploy resource bundle loading.
+For example, a server could simply always reply with all of the ETags/chunks.
+Intelligent middleware could be responsible for filtering just the requested parts, making it easier to deploy resource bundle loading.

-There are a number of different possible valid designs for which chunks a browser caches and maps in when a server returns more chunks than requested:
+There are a number of different possible valid designs for how a browser behaves when a response contains additional resources that were not requested:
-- The browser could discard all additional chunks (and potentially fetch them again later)
+- The browser could discard all additional resources
-- The browser could cache all chunks, but only map in the requested ones (maybe the best option?)
-- The browser could cache and map in all chunks in the response
+- The browser could cache everything and make it available to the application

-#### Q: Is there any way to keep around just *part* of a chunk ID in cache, if part of it changes and another part doesn't?

-**A**: In the above proposal, chunk IDs are the atomic unit of loading and caching.
-The browser either uses whole chunk or it does not.
-Chunk IDs are abstract units of loading, not necessarily corresponding to a library/package: there may be multiple packages in a chunk, or one package may be divided into multiple chunks.
-If you want to be able to keep around just part of a chunk ID when only part of it changes, divide it into two chunk IDs ahead of time.
-Bundlers are responsible for making this metadata volume vs caching tradeoff.

 #### Q: If resource bundle loading is restricted to being same-origin, does that mean they can't be loaded from a CDN?